Latest News

 By Karen Crompton | For The Salt Lake Tribune | Jan.
 13, 2025, 6:05 a.m.

-Opinion: By Karen Crompton, for the Utah Citizens' Counsel.
+Opinion by Karen Crompton, for the Utah Citizens' Counsel.

 On December 18, 2024, the Southern Utah Wilderness Alliance filed a lawsuit in Utah’s Third District Court against Gov. Spencer Cox and Attorney General Reyes, alleging constitutional violations in their efforts to seize control of federal lands.
 This action highlights the ongoing legal battle between Utah and the federal government over the management of public lands, a dispute with far-reaching implications for the state and the nation.